 What else should I know about serving as a poll worker?

 - Poll workers are not guaranteed to work every election and may not necessarily work in their home precincts or with friends and family.
 Poll workers serve at the will of the Supervisor of Elections.
 Poll workers must be able to work as a team and must be courteous and helpful to voters.

 - Poll worker assignments are based on experience, political party balance, and your availability to work.
 It is also important to know that the more conditions you place on your availability to work may reduce your placement options.

 - If your preference is to work with a specific person, include the person’s name on your online application in the comments section.
 We will make every reasonable attempt to place you in a polling location where you can work together.

 - Some organizations donate their poll worker pay to charity.
 Please indicate the organization’s name on your online application in the comments section.
 See Partners at the Polls.

 - Poll workers must have their own transportation to class and to their assigned polling places on Election Day.
-Since Clerks and Machine Managers will be transporting materials and ballots after closing, they must have their own transportation on Election Day.
+Since Machine Managers will be transporting election materials and ballots after closing, they must have their own transportation on Election Day.